PSYCHOTHERAPY DIPLOMA - Psy Dip

 The information that you require to complete the assignment is supplied and discussed over the relevant weekend.

-All assignments must be completed to an acceptable standard by the following course weekend; usually three to four weeks.
+All assignments must be completed to an acceptable standard, and received, by the following course weekend; usually three to four weeks.

 In the case of the last weekend of the course, delegates will have four full weeks to complete the last assignment, if required.